We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 FAQs

-Can you use a mixing bowl for compost?
+Can you use a mixing bowl for kitchen compost?

 You likely already own the cheapest, lowest-maintenance kitchen compost bin: a mixing bowl.
 As you cook, you can toss food scraps into the bowl.
 Because mixing bowls don't have lids, you'll want to empty the bowl every day to avoid smells and pests.
 A metal mixing bowl is ideal because it won't pick up smells.
 This recycled plastic mixing bowl is also a good option, but you may want to dedicate to exclusively for compost, as the material can hang onto odors.

-Compost can be processed in a variety of ways.
-The types of food that you can add to your compost bin depend on where you send your scraps.
+The types of food that you can add to your compost bin depend on where you send your scraps or what you do with them at home.
 Check local guidelines to see what your composting facility can handle.
-If you manage your own compost pile, avoid adding animal products such as meat, dairy, bones, and grease—decaying meat could contaminate your scraps with bacteria such as E. coli.
+If you manage your own compost pile, it's up to you whether or not you want to add animal products.
+Dairy, bones, grease, and decaying meat could contaminate your scraps with bacteria such as E. coli.
+They can also attract hungry pests if you maintain a compost tumbler or pile outside.

 What do you do with a full compost bin?